Becoming a school governor

 There are some important restrictions on who can become a school governor.

-You must not have been removed from the office of charity trustee by the Charity Commissioners or High Court on grounds of misconduct or mismanagement, or under Section 34 (link opens in new window) of the Charities and Trustees Investment (Scotland) Act 2005 from participating in the management or control of any body.
+- has been removed from the office of charity trustee or trustee for a charity by the Charity Commission or Commissioners or High Court on grounds of any misconduct or mismanagement, or under section 34 of the Charities and Trustee Investment (Scotland) Act 2005 from being concerned in the management or control of any body

-- be included in the list of people considered by the Secretary of State as unsuitable to work with children
+- is included in the list of teachers or workers considered by the Secretary of State as unsuitable to work with children or young people

-- have been fined for causing a nuisance or disturbance on school premises during the 5 years prior to or since appointment or election as a governor
+- has been convicted and fined for causing a nuisance or disturbance on school or educational premises during the five years ending with the date immediately preceding appointment/election or since appointment or election as a governor

 If you are interested in becoming a governor, please contact the Governor Support Office on 0300 300 8105/6598.